-Grit and Grace in a World Gone Mad: Humanitarianism in Talas 1908-1922 tells the remarkable story of the missionaries and humanitarian workers of Talas, Turkey, who saved 10,000 orphans in the dying days of the Ottoman Empire.
+Grit and Grace in a World Gone Mad: Humanitarianism in Talas, Turkey 1908-1923 tells the remarkable story of the missionaries and humanitarian workers of the Talas station, who saved 10,000 orphans in the dying days of the Ottoman Empire.
 Their gentility, courage, pluck and determination shone through the “madness” inflicted on Ottoman citizens following the Young Turk revolution of 1908.
 In 14 short years, the madness included:

 - 2 coups d’état